-Pellet venting pipe (known as PL vent) is constructed of two layers with air space between the layers.
-This air space acts as an insulator and reduces the outside surface temperature to allow a clearance to combustibles of 1 to 3 inches.
+Pellet venting pipe (Known as "L" or "PL" venting) is constructed of two layers with air space between the layers.
+This air space is an insulator which reduces the surface temperature and allows a clearance to combustibles of 3 inches or less.
 The sections of pipe lock together to form an air tight seal in most cases.
 However, in some cases a perfect seal is not achieved.
-For this reason and the fact that the unit operates with a positive vent pressure we specify that the joints also be sealed with high temp (RTV) silicone.
-Aluminum tape can also be used for any joint that is 1ft. or more from the outlet of the stove.
+For this reason and the fact that the XXV operates with a positive vent pressure we specify that the joints also be sealed with silicone.